menu

 Resistances

-By default, each character can have up to 75% Resistance, effectively reducing the damage you take from these sources by 75%.
+By default, each character can have up to a maximum of 75% Resistance, effectively reducing the damage you take from these sources by 75%.
 As you play through the game, you will want to increase these stats as much as possible until you reach the cap.
 This is especially important if you’re about to face a boss that deals a specific type of damage.

 Resistances can be unassuming, but they are very important.
 For example, 70% vs 75% might not seem that big of a deal, it’s just 5%.
 However, look at it this way.